-One could argue that kick drum microphones should require pop filters due to the large blasts of air that get projected from kick drums.
-I’ve personally never heard of anyone using a pop filter for this.
+One could argue that kick drum microphones should require pop filters due to the large blasts of air projected from kick drums.
+I've personally never heard of anyone using a pop filter for this.

 Some other engineers like to use pop filters when recording horns.
 Although the gusts of air created by horns are typically not as transient as vocal plosives, they still have the potential to cause issues at the microphone diaphragm.

 The wind is another cause of gusts of air in microphones.
 However, a windscreen is the best bet in reducing wind noise.
 A windscreen covers the entire microphone grille/capsule, providing protection from wind noise.